BigDataTeam5/MarketScope-AI-Powered-Industry-Segment-Intelligence-Platform/README.md

 # MarketScope AI: Healthcare Product Analytics

-MarketScope AI is an intelligent analytics platform that helps you understand and analyze different healthcare market segments using advanced AI and natural language processing.
+MarketScope AI is an intelligent analytics platform that helps you understand and analyze different healthcare market segments using advanced AI and natural language processing

 ## Features